History of Toronto: Post-World War II

 Toronto strengthened its position as the cultural centre of English-speaking Canada during these years.
 The Globe and Mail and the National Post, two of Canada's most important newspapers have their head offices there.
-The new CBC Canadian Broadcasting Centre was completed in 1993 and became the corporation's control facility for English language broadcasting in Canada.
-Also in 1993, Ryerson Polytechnical Institute gained full university status and became Ryerson Polytechnic University.
-Roy Thomson Hall became the home of the Toronto Symphony Orchestra in 1982.
-This along with the newly constructed Princess of Wales Theatre and the venerable Royal Alexandra Theatre now form the heart of the theatre district.
-Cultural institutions including the Art Gallery of Ontario and the Royal Ontario Museum have had their buildings renovated.
-The Toronto Film Festival, established in 1976, has become after Cannes, the most important in the world.
-Film production has received a boost with the newly completed, Pinewood Toronto Studios, in the east end of the waterfront.
-Toronto has also been home to the Hockey Hall of Fame (1943), since 1961.
+The new CBC Canadian Broadcasting Centre was completed in 1993 and became the corporation's control facility for English language broadcasting in Canada.In 1993, Ryerson Polytechnical Institute gained full university status and became Ryerson Polytechnic University.
+On April 26, 2022, the university's Board of Governors voted to rename the institution Toronto Metropolitan University, with implementation of the new name beginning immediately afterward.
+The name change was formally enacted through provincial legislation in December 2022.
+Physical signage changes continued over the following months, including the removal of the former name's lettering from the university library tower in October 2022, with the broader campus-wide replacement of approximately 20,000 signs reported as largely complete by April 2023.

 The changing high-rise downtown core provided visual evidence of growth.
 New skyscrapers included, the Royal Trust Tower, 1969, First Canadian Place, 1975, the CN Tower, 1975, Royal Bank Plaza, South Tower, 1977, the First Bank Tower, 1979, Scotia Plaza, 1988, the SkyDome, 1989, the BCE Place–Canada Trust Tower, 1990 and the Bay Wellington Tower, 1990.

 The former Toronto Stock Exchange building incorporated into the Toronto-Dominion Centre.
 The city began to designate heritage buildings in the 1970s, forcing some developers to incorporate them in their designs.

 The loss of many of the old buildings in the downtown saw a new interest among Toronto's citizens to preserve heritage buildings and the City of Toronto began designating buildings to prevent their demolition.
 The Toronto City Council in the 1970s was dominated by reformers such as David Crombie and John Sewell; opposed to the pace and destructive aspects of Toronto's sudden growth.
 A by-law was put into place temporarily halting skyscraper construction while land use controls and the official plan was updated.

 In the 1990s, Toronto was affected by the country-wide recession.
 As well, the senior-level governments of Canada and Ontario downloaded the delivery of services.
 The Ontario government transferred a section of the Queen Elizabeth Way to the Metro Gardiner Expressway, cancelled the Eglinton subway line and trimmed transit, housing and welfare subsidies.
 The Canadian government formed independent agencies to manage the Toronto International Airport and the Toronto Harbour; the latter particular controversial to Toronto as Toronto City Council wanted to take over the harbour as part of waterfront revitalization efforts.
 As well, the Canadian government eliminated its public housing programs.
 These changes would lead to budget crises for the Toronto government of the 2000s.

+In sports, the Toronto Blue Jays of Major League Baseball won the 1992 and 1993 World Series.